margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** demon, wicked, malignity, villain, harm, corrupt, nefarious, vile

 ## Temptation ##
 I feel this pull, this urge to covet and think this unholy thought, or feel this unholy desire.
 It, the thing, the person I think I want seems so fascinating, alluring, enticing.
 I feel so drawn to it.
-It's tempting, it's seducing.
-But I don't take the bait.
+It's tempting, it's seducing, but I don't take the bait.
 I resist, and overcome temptation.
 I walk over the seas of mortal mind.